MicrosoftDocs/bot-docs/articles/bot-framework-azure-basic-bot.md

 #Basic bot

-The basic bot template shows how to use dialogs to respond to user input.
-For information about using dialogs, see [Dialogs](bot-framework-dotnet-dialogs.md).
+The basic bot template demonstrates how to use [dialogs](bot-framework-dotnet-dialogs.md) to manage conversation flow with a user.
 When a user posts a message, it’s sent to the bot’s `Run` method in the **Run.csx** file.
 Before the bot processes the message, it first <a href="https://docs.botframework.com/en-us/restapi/authentication/" target="_blank">authenticates the request</a>.
 If the validation fails, the bot responds with "Unauthorized".

-The following shows the code that the template uses to authenticate the request.
+The following code sample shows how a request is authenticate.

 [!code-csharp[Authenticate request](../includes/code/azure-basic-bot.cs#authenticateRequest)]

 If the request is authentic, the bot processes the message.
 The message includes an activity type, which the bot uses to decide what action to take.
-You would update this code if you want to respond to the other activity types.
+Update this code if you want to respond to the other activity types.
 For example, if you save the user state, you’ll need to respond to the `DeleteUserData` message.

 [!code-csharp[Process message](../includes/code/azure-basic-bot.cs#processMessage)]

 The first message that the channel sends to the bot is a `ConversationUpdate` message that contains the users that are in the conversation.
-The template shows how you would use this message to welcome the users to the conversation.
+The template demonstrates how you would use this message to welcome the users to the conversation.
 Because the bot is considered a user in the conversation, the list of users will include the bot.
 The code identifies the bot and ignores it when welcoming the other users.

 [!code-csharp[Conversation update](../includes/code/azure-basic-bot.cs#conversationUpdate)]